-The liver is the heaviest of all glands in the human body and is located below the diaphragm.
-At the bottom of the liver, there is a pear-shaped, 7–10 cm long pouch: the gall bladder.
+The liver is the heaviest organ in a human body and is located below the diaphragm.
+At the bottom of the liver, there is a pear-shaped, 7–10 cm long pouch: the gallbladder.

-The liver can be divided into two main lobes, which are separated by the falciform ligament.
+The liver can be divided into 2 main lobes separated from each other by the falciform ligament:

 - Right lobe

 - Smaller left lobe

 The falciform ligament spreads from the bottom of the diaphragm through the 2 lobes to the upper surface of the liver.
 Its function is to ‘fasten’ the liver in the abdominal cavity.

 The lobes of the liver consist of many small functional units, the so-called liver lobules.
 These lobules have a hexagonal structure and are made of specialized epithelial cells that are called hepatocytes.
 The cells are arranged in irregularly branched and linked panels having a vein at the center.

 The liver lobules additionally contain highly permeable capillaries through which blood flows.
 They are called liver sinusoids.